-Often during that last visit I felt like a stranger.
+Often during that last visit, I felt like a stranger.
 But that stranger stance allowed me a privileged viewing of my mother’s relationship with her mother.
-I’m not going to say it was a comfortable viewing because my mother’s pain was palatable in these fragile moments.
+I’m not going to say it was a comfortable viewing, because my mother’s pain was palatable in these fragile moments.

 As a young adult, I pushed away from my extended family in every way imaginable.
 I changed politically, religiously, and even in the way I dressed.
-I did this consciously at first wanting to get as far away as possible from their world.
+I did this consciously at first, wanting to get as far away as possible from their world.
 But pushing away from my mother proved more complicated.
-Our attachment despite antagonism on both sides meshed our lives together for better or worse).
+Our attachment, despite antagonism on both sides, meshed our lives together (for better or worse).

-My impatience, my tendency to yell when I felt frustrated all brought me crashing back into my past.
-One day after yelling at my son for something minor, I watched him sob, scared, and I realized I had fallen back on what I knew as mothering.
-It was incredibly jolting and came at a time when my mother and I’s fragile relationship was starting to crack.
+My impatience, my tendency to yell when I felt frustrated, all brought me crashing back into my past.
+One day after yelling at my son for something minor, I watched him sob, scared.
+I realized I’d fallen back on what I knew as mothering.
+It was incredibly jolting and came at a time when my fragile relationship with my mother was starting to crack.

 This crack hurt, but it afforded me some space to step back and examine where my parenting behaviors originated, what triggered them, and how much I needed to heal from my past.

-Psychologist Lisa Firestone outlines in a post the process we can go through when recognizing these not so desirable parenting behaviors.
-She suggests creating a story of your past and looking for the moments when your parents behaved as you behaved with your child.
-Recognizing these patterns “can be painful.
-Sad memories are sure to arise.”
+Psychologist Lisa Firestone outlines in a post a helpful process we can go through when recognizing these no-so-desirable parenting behaviors.
+She suggests creating a story of your past and looking for the moments when your parents behaved as you’ve behaved with your child.
+Recognizing these patterns can be difficult to process.

 Indeed, as I looked over my past to find those moments when my mother yelled at me or pushed me away, I cried, scared of how my son already felt towards me.
-I also remembered feeling at first confused and later scared that I was turning into my father whom she hated.
+I also remembered feeling at first confused and later scared that I was turning into my father, whom she hated.
 Finally, I was just angry and resentful.

 Firestone writes that understanding our past and seeing how it influences our future allows us “to challenge the negative traits we have as parents.”

 Watching my mother behave the same way with my son triggered something in me.
-All those feelings of jealously pushed at me… making me almost resent my own son.
+All those feelings of jealously pushed at me, making me almost resent my own son.
 It was a painful and startling realization, but it was vital in pushing me to be a different kind of parent.
-My son wasn’t my brother; he was my child and that meant I had to stop seeing him as my “child self.”
+My son wasn’t my brother; he was my child.
+And that meant I had to stop seeing him as my “child self”.

-Oh, of course I was, in some obvious ways because my mother like most parents had good and bad.
+Oh, of course I was, in some obvious ways.
+Because my mother, like most parents, had good and bad.
 She always pushed me to attend college.
 She never discouraged me from wanting to be a writer.
 She read to us all the time.
-She never censored our reading, which is incredible considering the kind of religion in which I grew up.
+She never censored our reading, which is incredible considering the kind of religious environment in which I grew up.
 But that was nothing compared to the biggest way she influenced my parenting.

 Having grown up in a family caught up in a cycle of abuse my mother stepped out in some major ways, and I by choosing to not parent just like my mother while parenting like just her stepped out some more.